 Gravity will affect your bullet's trajectory (or path).
 The BDC starts at the tip of the chevron and finishes at the 600 yard mark, indicated by the lowest hash mark.
 Simply aim using the point in the reticle that coincides with the range to target.
 For targets at ranges between points you can split the difference.
 For example, for a target at 450 yards you should aim halfway between the 400 and 500-yard hash marks.
+Bullet trajectory for the common 220gr subsonic 300BLK loading corresponds to the dots along the BDC rather than the hash marks.
 We recommend that you establish a steady, supported position in order to utilize the BDC.
-The optic needs to be set to the highest magnification, 6x, for the BDC to work properly.
+Due to the First Focal Plane construction, the BDC will work properly at any magnification, but it is most easily seen and utilized at higher magnifications.